CPerezRuiz335/SQLillo/README.md

 worker[w].y
 worker[w].color

-# Initial positions and indexes for w
+# Initial positions and indexes for worker
 0 3 5
 1   6
 2 4 7
 ```

-**If a player moves multiple times the same worker only the last movement will be applied!**
+If a player moves multiple times the same worker only the last movement will be applied!

 #### Mapa